ARTICLES

 - 1F: Promoting the charm of the region

-- Basement 1F: Sakhalin-related materials room, Northern Territories exhibition room
+- Basement 1F: Sakhalin-related materials room and Northern Territories exhibition room

-What is the Red Brick Government Building, Hokkaido's Representative Historical Building?
+What is the Red Brick Government Building, Hokkaido's most iconic historical structure?

-The building is made of 2.5 million bricks.
-We will climb the iconic "octagonal tower" on the roof at the end of the article!
+The building is made from 2.5 million bricks, and you can climb the iconic octagonal tower on the roof at the end of the article!

-The Red Brick Government Building (former Hokkaido Prefectural Government Office Building), built during the Meiji period, is a building that represents the history of Hokkaido and is also a nationally designated Important Cultural Property.
+The Red Brick Government Building (Former Hokkaido Prefectural Government Office Building), built during the Meiji period, is a nationally designated Important Cultural Property and is a building that represents the history of Hokkaido.
 Construction began in 1886 and was completed in 1888.
-The interior was completely destroyed by fire in 1909, but the exterior walls remain, and even today it still conveys the atmosphere of the Meiji period.
-Restoration work was carried out in 1968, and the building was designated a national Important Cultural Property the following year.
+The interior was completely destroyed by fire in 1909, but the exterior walls remain, and the building still retains its Meiji-era appearance.
+Restoration work was carried out in 1968, and the following year it was designated as a national Important Cultural Property.

 The interior of the building exudes a sense of history

-Since 2019, the building has been undergoing large-scale renovation work, including earthquake-resistance improvements, and is set to finally reopen on July 25, 2025.
+Since 2019, the building has undergone large-scale renovations, including earthquake-resistance improvements, and is scheduled to reopen on July 25, 2025.
 It has been reborn as a building that conveys the history of Hokkaido to the present and will be passed on to the future.

-Various paintings, including works by Tamako Kataoka, are on display in the museum.
+Various paintings, including works by Tamako Kataoka, are displayed inside the museum.

 Floor-by-floor highlights guide: Free area

-There is a basic admission fee to enter the newly renovated Red Brick Building, but the Shiroi Koibito Akarenga Sweets Labo on the first floor, the restaurant HOUSE.H, and the Red Brick Shop are free to enter.
-We will introduce the highlights of each building.
+There is a basic admission fee to enter the newly renovated Red Brick Building, but the Shiroi Koibito Akarenga sweets labo on the first floor, the restaurant HOUSE.H, and the Red Brick Shop are free to enter.
+We will introduce the highlights of each.

 1F: Shiroi Koibito Akarenga sweets labo